garyliu427/data-science-project-2019/PROPOSAL.md

 Week 10: Prepare our model and apply it to our data

-Week 12: use confusion matrix to determine the fit of our data
+Week 12: Use confusion matrix to determine the fit of our data

 Week 13: Prepare our report presentation